 - Tribunal bias: what if a tribunal panel does Wikipedia research?Can an employment tribunal panel conduct its own research on the internet into a claimant's medical treatment?
 That was the unusual question for the Employment Appeal Tribunal in East of England Ambulance Service NHS Trust v Sanders, which centred around the effects of antidepressants on an individual with depression.

 - Podcast: Why have a probationary period?In this week's podcast, we discuss various aspects of probationary periods, including their purpose and their impact on an employee's statutory and contractual rights.

 - New guidance for global employers on equal opportunitiesThe "Guide for global employers", which provides an overview of the issues facing multinational employers, has been enhanced by a new section on equal opportunities.

 Transforming L&D 2014, a series of articles, now includes a round table discussion on employing young people, in association with learndirect.

 - HR data: the top five metrics for 2015

 - HR directors need to up their game on data and social media

 - Government tells employers they can overrule GP fit notes

 - Disciplinary procedures: 10 common breaches of the Acas code of practice

-- Discontinuous shared parental leave: your questions answered
+- Who will be eligible for shared parental leave?
+Your questions answered